microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 ### Step 2: Setup a custom telemetry consumer

-Here we'll create our own telemetry consumer which extends the ITelemetryConsumer interface.
-Let's look at an example that will simply log the telemetry into console.
+Here we'll create our own telemetry consumer which extends the `ITelemetryConsumer` interface.
+Let's look at an example that will simply log the telemetry to console.

 ```ts
 import { ITelemetryConsumer, IFluidTelemetry } from "@fluidframework/fluid-telemetry";